 Our trip started one beautiful evening at Heathrow for our overnight flight to Nairobi.
 We crossed the north coast of Africa around four hours into the eight hour flight & it was shortly afterwards that I realised exactly how big Africa really is!
 Tracking progress on my seat back screen, the graphic for the plane seemed to be making very little progress between the relatively few landmarks on the screen, and yet the rational side of my brain knew we were flying at approaching 600 knots an hour.

 Nairobi airport was like no other that I've ever been to & was a very good indicator that we were stepping into a whole new world.
 Whilst Heathrow is probably one of the busiest, if not the busiest, airport in the world, splitting the volume between five terminals seems to dilute this fact - not so with Nairobi!
-Although there are two terminals, much of the passenger traffic passes through Terminal 1.
+Although there are two terminals, much of the passenger traffic apparently passed through Terminal 1.
 It has to be said that this was probably inadequate for the volume being seen through it in 2012.
 It was a heaving, chaotic environment, but also quite charming in its own way.
-We quickly learnt that they do things very differently there - having been directed to the relevant gate for our onward "hop" across the border to Kilimanjaro, it turned out that there were multiple flights using this gate at pretty much the same time so we narrowly missed taking the wrong flight.
+We quickly learnt that they do things very differently there - having been directed to the relevant gate for our onward "hop" across the border to Kilimanjaro, it turned out that there were multiple flights using this gate at pretty much the same time so we narrowly missed taking the wrong one.